 At 3:25 pm, children will be sent to the Parent Pick-Up location (main gym) if they are getting picked up.
-Parents/guardians are required to have the school-issued car tag hanging from the rear view mirror with their child(ren's) last name in large, bold letters, followed by first names in a smaller size.
+Parents/guardians are required to have the school-issued car tag hanging from the rearview mirror with their child(ren's) last name in large, bold letters, followed by first names in a smaller size.
 Anyone not having this tag will be asked to park the car and enter the front of the school to pick up their child(ren) in the main office.
 Parents will enter the pick-up line by the middle school and follow the designated path to the elementary school to pick up their child.
-As parents arrive, they will need to park in the red zone.
-Please stay in the red zone until directed by staff.
-Parents/guardians should not be on their cell phones as they approach the elementary school.
+As parents arrive, they will remain in the staging area until the line begins moving forward at 3:15.
+Drivers should not be on cell phones as they approach the elementary school.
 More details about this pick-up procedure are available in the main office.